How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 The next thing we will want to tackle is a Band 6 or the Low Pass Filter.
 Activate this the same way, by clicking on the header.
 Once again, this removes high frequencies and leaves low frequencies alone.
 Try adjusting this to around 13000 Hz.
 This is for the same reason, simply there isn’t much useful content in that range.

 Go ahead and play back your dialogue.
 It shouldn’t sound too different from your original audio.
-Let’s close this and move on to the next step.
+Let’s close this window and on to the next step.

 2. Add Compression